Last updated on September 12, 2023

 A high NPS score is a strong indicator of customer loyalty, which can drive repeat business and positive word-of-mouth referrals, thereby contributing to your company’s growth and reputation.

 Customer Satisfaction questions: are designed to assess a customer’s overall satisfaction with the product or service they received, as well as their entire customer experience.
-How customers rate these questions can provide critical insights into how effective a business is at meeting the needs and expectations of its customers.
-These questions should be tailored to measure how well customers feel the product or service met their needs, how satisfied they are with the customer service received, and how likely they would be to recommend that company’s products or services.
+How customers rate these questions can provide insights into how effective a business is, at meeting the needs and expectations of its customers.

 Demographic questions: These questions gather information about the respondent’s age, gender, income, education level, and other demographic information that can be used to segment and analyze the data.
 Knowing the demographic makeup of customers can help identify trends and correlations between certain demographics and customer satisfaction.